 RouteArrows.com was initially just a hobby, my gift to the cycling world, which has given me so much.
 I had been in the trades for over 25 years and a licensed General Contractor doing kitchen and bath remodels, repairs and additions.
 Then one afternoon knee deep in a half completed bathroom, it hit me like a bucket of wet mortar – I was burned out!
 I spent a few days pondering my future, but then I realized I had this viable business in my back pocket!
 So I jumped off the cliff, sold my work truck and switched my contractor’s license to “Inactive”.

-In 2019 RouteArrows will be turning 12!
+In 2019 RouteArrows turned 12!
 Our purpose has always been to help events do a great job, by providing a product that benefits the participants, the organizers, and the local community.

 Our future plan is to spread the word so more events can realize the many benefits of RouteArrows.
 We plan to branch out into new areas and uses, from survey and construction, to parades, car shows, conventions, schools and more!

 We appreciate feedback and input, so we may better serve the needs of all the various events and their organizers.
 They are the ones who spend so much of their time and effort creating an experience for us to enjoy, whether for a fundraiser, or just for fun!With numerous thanks to all our customers, both new and old, we really look forward to helping you in guiding the way to a wonderfully successful event!